JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 The power of longstanding Rust contracts is undeniable, per Garand's sentiments.
 We're at the start of an unparalleled journey to build an innovative financial system that actually serves the needs of its users, not its executives.
 Might we move past the elementary applications so common on other chains which we have already efficiently solved using validator-level logic?

-[^mk]: _See, e.g.,_ routine complexity in S 2.2 of PREV. _Compare_ convoluted routing which developed over half a century with elegant simplicities promoted by direct pairwise liquidity pools in CAP38.
+[^mk]: _See, e.g.,_ routine complexity in § 2.2 of PREV. _Compare_ convoluted routing which developed over half a century with elegant simplicities promoted by direct pairwise liquidity pools in CAP38.
 Might innate routing efficiency drastically simplify the process of building dApps on Stellar? 🌌

-[^es]: _See, e.g.,_ transaction from S 2.1.1, a fraction of institutional volume.
+[^es]: _See, e.g.,_ transaction from § 2.1.1, a fraction of institutional volume.
 Upon consultation with Enrique, this was the most anyone paid for the asset by far.
 Should we silo liquidity in contracts, making it sparingly available to specific users through certain frontends?

 ## 3.3 "UniV4-Style" Future Development Pitfalls

 Throughout the conversations, we've all generally agreed that "the SDEX order books are still more advanced than any set of order books on any chain."
 Indeed, in my view, Uniswap V4 is just a mechanism to cope with the reality that other chains are not efficient enough to offer limit orders, falling back to the [systemic risks](https://youtu.be/dk3AVceraTI?t=1704) of [central netting](https://assets-global.website-files.com/64f99c50f4c866dee943e165/650c3f1413e3fb7a3c96e640_Understanding%20Uniswap%20v4.pdf#page=4). ⚠️ If we are to replace the mammoth intermediaries gatekeeping the financial system, we cannot ignore the fundamental need for priced offers.

-[^add]: _See, e.g.,_ Adam's remarks in S 1.2.1.
+[^add]: _See, e.g.,_ Adam's remarks in § 1.2.1.
 This truth remains as abundantly clear to me now after three years of compliance work as it did when I first understood the network.
 There is a reason every other order book operation at meaningful scale (e.g. past #5000 on CMC) receives a nice visit from a three-letter agency, including "DAO-based" ones like Tornado Cash.

 Markets are not continuous functions like an AMM pricing curve.
 They do not follow your rules no matter how many times you run them through a Monte Carlo simulation.[^maths] As I presently understand these V4 contracts, they attempt unsuccessfully to tame the exposure participants face as the market moves against them, a natural uncertainty in the business of making a market for a spread.